 Wichita, Kansas (Wichita Downtown Development Corporation)

-The Value of U.S. Downtowns and Center Cities report was released on January 25, 2018, and is available as a free download from the IDA webstore.
-The new methodology and data standard will serve as a tool IDA continues to offer to members.
-The information from the 2017 and future downtown cohorts will inform the development of a new “IDA Vitality Index.”
+The Value of U.S. Downtowns and Center Cities Second Edition report was released on January 31, 2019, and is available as a free download from the IDA webstore.
+The methodology and data standard will serve as a tool IDA continues to offer to members.
+The information from the downtown cohorts will inform the development of a new “IDA Vitality Index.”
 This novel tool will standardize the value of downtown as a place for a range of stakeholders; create a useful set of tools for replicable, data-driven measurement; and define a baseline for assessment of progress and peer comparison.
 Read the Press Release.

-Stantec’s Urban Places is an interdisciplinary hub bringing together leaders in planning and urban design, transportation including autonomous mobility, resilience, development, mixed-use architecture, smart cities, and brownfield redevelopment.
-They work in downtowns across North America—in cities and suburbs alike—to unlock the extraordinary urban promise of enhanced livability, equity, and resilience.
+Communities are fundamental.
+Whether around the corner or across the globe, they provide a foundation, a sense of place and of belonging.
+That's why at Stantec, we always design with community in mind.
+We care about the communities we serve—because they're our communities too.
+We're designers, engineers, scientists, and project managers, innovating together at the intersection of community, creativity, and client relationships.
+Balancing these priorities results in projects that advance the quality of life in communities across the globe.
+Stantec’s Urban Places team is an interdisciplinary hub within the firm bringing together leaders in planning and urban design, smart mobility, resilience, development, mixed-use architecture, smart cities, and brownfield redevelopment.
+We work in downtowns across North America—in cities and suburbs alike—to unlock the extraordinary urban promise of enhanced livability, equity, and resilience.

 Interested in being involved in a future study?
 Contact Cathy Lin, Director of Research at email@example.com to learn more about The Value of U.S. Downtowns and Center Cities project.